 When the 1910 season opened, Bob Brown was owner, manager and starting shortstop of the Vancouver Beavers.
 The club finished second, and the report on the Northwestern League for Spalding's Official Base Ball Guide saw in Brown a budding tycoon.
 "Vancouver probably cleaned up the biggest roll on the season through the sales of pitcher Harry Gardner to Pittsburg, third baseman (Dick) Breen to Cincinnati, (Charles) Swain to Washington and the drafting of another outfielder, (Bill) Brinker, by the Chicago White Sox," Roscoe Fawcett reported.
 "Vancouver's profits were close to $3,500, Spokane's $1,500, Seattle's $1,000 and Tacoma's minus several hundred."

-After winning the league pennant in 1911 with Brown no longer managing, and a season named the Vancouver "Champions," Brown turned down a $35,000 offer for the club from a San Francisco syndicate.
+After winning the league pennant in 1911 with Brown no longer playing, and a season named the Vancouver "Champions," Brown turned down a $35,000 offer for the club from a San Francisco syndicate.
 He had greater ambitions.

 The Beavers played out of Recreation Park, a small stadium at Homer and Smythe on the downtown peninsula owned by the Canadian Pacific Railway and leased by city businessmen to whom he paid rent.
 When he found out the park was to be closed for more profitable use as warehousing, Brown bought the bleachers for $500.
 He covered the cost by forcing the local lacrosse team to share the proceeds of bleacher-ticket sales from their big series against the Eastern champions.
 Then, he began felling trees and blasting stumps in the forest at a leased site on the south shore of False Creek.

 Brown's Athletic Park, which opened in 1913 at the corner of Fifth and Hemlock, would be the home of Vancouver baseball for the next 38 years.
-Several major leaguers began their career in the wooden bandbox, among them spitballer Charlie Schmutz (whose name sounded like what he did to the ball) and Dutch Ruether, who later starred for the Cincinnati Reds in the infamous 1919 World Series.
+Several future major leaguers played in the wooden bandbox, among them spitballer Charlie Schmutz (whose name sounded like what he did to the ball) and Dutch Ruether, who later starred for the Cincinnati Reds in the infamous 1919 World Series.
 Even 47-year-old righthander "Iron Man" Joe McGinnity took to the mound at the park on his way to closing out a Hall of Fame career.

 Athletic Park helped put Vancouver on baseball's map.
 Barnstorming teams of major league All-Stars would play games in the city, stopping on their way to exhibition series in Japan.
-One traveling troupe that played in a downpour in 1934 included Babe Ruth, Lou Gehrig, and six other future Hall of Famers.
+One traveling troupe that played in a downpour in 1934 included Babe Ruth, Lou Gehrig, and doue other future Hall of Famers.
 Gehrig played first base in galoshes while holding an umbrella in his throwing hand.

 The park lured such itinerant entertainers as the Bloomer Girls, all-black all-stars, and the House of David, a team sponsored by a religious sect whose members wore unshorn hair.
 Players took the field with beards down to their bellies.
 On July 3, 1931, a game billed as the first to be played at night in Canada and west of the Mississippi was played at the park.
 The light fixtures cost $8,000.

-The professional minor leagues faltered after the Great War, not to be revived until the late 1930s.
+The local professional minor leagues faltered after the Great War, not to be revived until the late 1930s.
 Brown launched the semipro Senior City League at his park with teams sponsored by a local clothier, a distiller, and a transport company.
 Arrows, Home Gas, Arnold & Quigley and others had their devoted fans, as did the Asahi, a team of Japanese-Canadians that won respect for their clever style of baseball.

 Norm "Bananas" Trasolini, Billy Adshead, Johnny Nestman, and Coleman "Coley" Hall became Vancouver household names, as did pitcher Ernie Kershaw, a teacher known as "The Professor," "The Master Mathematician," and "The Slinging Schoolmaster."
 Kershaw later pitched for the Vancouver Capilanos, who made their home at the park, renamed Capilano Stadium, from 1939 until 1951, at which point they moved to a new stadium of the same name in the lee of Little Mountain.

 The old ballpark was knocked down to make way for an on-ramp for the Granville Street Bridge, a rich history literally overshadowed by concrete and blacktop.
 Brown had to twice rebuild his old wooden stadium.
-"His ball parks kept burning down on him," Loranger said.
-That he kept baseball alive through the Spanish Flu pandemic of 1919 and the Depression and the sacrifices of two wars was proof both of his tenacity and his penny-pinching.
+"His ball parks kept burning down on him," sportswriter Clancy Loranger said.
+That he kept baseball alive through the Spanish Flu pandemic of 1918-1919 and the Depression and the sacrifices of two wars was proof both of his tenacity and his penny-pinching.
 "He could squeeze a nickel as well as anybody," recalled sports reporter Jim Kearney, "and he had to."